Comparative resolution of 360 video capture devices

 Many of the camera solution do not result in a uniform resolution across the cylindrical or spherical projection.
 This is particularly true of single camera solutions based upon conical mirrors.

 In the case of many commodity devices, while they may contain the same sensor as more expensive versions, there can be a poorer quality lens in front of the sensor.
 This generally means that pixels are no longer independent (they receive light over a wider region of the world) and generally an increase in chromatic error.
 This is particularly true of many of the mobile phone based options.

 Different sensors have different levels of random noise, especially in low light.

 Digital video capture is often limited by the bandwidth to the recording device.
-To maintain a recording resolution and frame rate the video is generally compressed with corresponding artifacts.
+To maintain a recording resolution and frame rate the video is generally compressed with corresponding artefacts.
 The slower the recording device, the more compression and video degradation that occurs.
 Particularly so with SD storage medium in the GoPro, and others.